 - October: Stretch Your Retirement Savings.
 Saving for retirement is similar to an exercise program — the more you put into it, the more you will get out, and regular investing is key.
 Sign up to contribute $25 or $50 more of each paycheck into your retirement plan.
 If you are already maximizing your plan contributions, consider a deferred annuity.
 You won’t get a current tax deduction for the money you invest, but you won’t have to pay tax on the earnings until you withdraw the funds in retirement.

-- December: Pump Up Your Credit Score.
+- November: Pump Up Your Credit Score.
 Some of the factors that affect your credit score, sometimes called your FICO score, are delinquencies, accounts opened during the last year, balances on revolving credit that are near limits, tax liens, judgments or bankruptcies, recent credit inquiries, and too few (or too many) revolving accounts.
-Financial tools like Mint can help you monitor and pump up your credit score.

 - Bonus tip: Get a Jump on Taxes.
-Use TurboTax to estimate your tax situation before the end of the year.
-If your estimates show you will owe taxes you can use estimated tax forms to prepay your taxes and garner a tax deduction for 2016.
-You can take other steps to reduce your taxes before year end, such as cleaning out your closets and donating unwanted goods to charity, and prepaying tax deductible expenses such as property taxes and donations.
+Use TurboTax or TurboTax TaxCaster to estimate your tax situation before the end of the year so you can take other steps to reduce your taxes before year end, such as cleaning out your closets and donating unwanted goods to charity, and prepaying tax deductible expenses such as property taxes and donations.
 Hopefully your estimate will reveal a pumped up tax refund.

 Take on these tips, and I know that you’ll start 2018 trim and fit and in good financial shape.